martyn82/handbook/docs/_pages/quality/2_performance_efficiency.md

 _This characteristic represents the performance relative to the amount of resources used under stated conditions._

-## What is it?

-The following are more detailed quality attributes related to Performance Efficiency.

 <dl>
     <dt>Time behaviour</dt>
     <dd>Degree to which the response and processing times and throughput rates of a product or system, when performing